Grand juries operate different ways in different states.

 Grand jury and John Doe proceedings are secret hearings where witnesses are subpoenaed to testify.
 These proceedings usually occur when investigators need to take testimony under oath, or when they need to compel a witness to testify in order to gather sufficient evidence to issue a criminal complaint.
 At the hearing the subpoenaed witnesses are asked (sometimes compelled) to provide testimony to the grand jury.

 Upon request from a district attorney a judge may assemble a grand jury to investigate suspected criminal activity.
 The grand jury consists of at least 17 individuals who were selected for jury service.
 Individuals selected for jury service do not know ahead of time whether they’ll hear a criminal trial or civil trial (petit jury), a coroner’s jury, or a grand jury ahead of time.
 When the grand jury investigation is complete a vote occurs.
 At least 12 members of the 17 member grand jury is required in order for an indictment to issue.
 Like a criminal complaint or a preliminary hearing, the jurors use a “probable cause” standard in determining whether to indict.
-If the vote is achieved, the State issues a complaint.
+The state issues a complaint if grand jury vote succeeds.
 If it is not, the case does not proceed criminally and more investigation may occur.

 Although grand jury proceedings are secret, they’re usually more relaxed than something like the preliminary hearing.
 The secret nature of the grand jury proceeding encourages witnesses to provide truthful information without fear of retaliation.
-A potential defendant’s reputation is protected in the event the grand jury decides not to indict.
-That’s different than when a complaint – a public document – is issued pursuant to usual practice and it’s open for the whole world to see.
+In the event of a witness refusing to testify, frequently the government will provide immunity to that witness and compel them to testify.

 - For an in-depth article discussing a complete history of grand juries in Wisconsin (and the world), see this Marquette Law Review article.